Fingerprint identification for stand-alone or Web solutions

 - Rolled and flat fingerprints matching.
 The VeriFinger algorithm matches flat-to-rolled, flat-to-flat or rolled-to-rolled fingerprints with a high degree of reliability and accuracy, as it is tolerant to fingerprint deformations.
 Rolled fingerprints have much bigger deformation due to the specific scanning technique (rolling from nail to nail) than those scanned using the "flat" technique.
 Conventional "flat" fingerprint identification algorithms usually perform matching between flat and rolled fingerprints less reliably due to the mentioned deformations of rolled fingerprints.

 - Tolerance to fingerprint translation, rotation and deformation.
 VeriFinger's proprietary fingerprint template matching algorithm is able to identify fingerprints even if they are rotated, translated, deformed and have only 5 - 7 similar minutiae (usually fingerprints of the same finger have 20 - 40 similar minutiae) and matches up to 40,000 flat fingerprints per second (see technical specifications for more details).
+Also, the matching algorithm has a special mode for the cases when some fingerprint records have incorrect resolution.

 - Identification capability.
 VeriFinger functions can be used in 1-to-1 matching (verification), as well as 1-to-many mode (identification).